 Should I buy a Volkswagen?

-Scandal aside, VW offers a very wide range of models and fuel types to suit most needs and budgets.
-Some of the world's best-known names are to be found here.
-VW’s bestselling family favourites include the Golf, Polo and Passat.
+VW offers a very wide range of models and engine types to suit most budgets and needs, and produces some of the world's best-known cars.
+Bestselling family favourites include the Golf, Polo and Passat.
+Crossover and SUV models include the T-Roc, Tiguan and Touareg.

 How reliable are Volkswagen cars?